There are a number of Medicare funded Health Assessments and your GP can Bulkbill these services:

 What will happen at the health check?

-You will bring your child to an appointment with the nurse and fill in a short questionnaire about your child’s health and any concerns you might have.
-The nurse will then perform an assessment of the following aspects of your child’s health and development:
+You will bring your child to an appointment with our nurse and fill in a short questionnaire about your child’s health and any concerns you might have.
+Our nurse will then perform an assessment of the following aspects of your child’s health and development:

 • Eye sight • Hearing • Language • Gross Motor skills • Fine Motor Skill • Dental Health • Height and Weight • Nutrition and Activity • Bladder and Bowel • Behaviour and Happiness • Immunization • Allergies